HeidiBT1/heidithiemann.github.io/_pages/cv.md

 ---

-You can download the January 2021 version of my CV [here](http://heidithiemann.github.io/files/CV_HeidiThiemann.pdf).
-If you want a more up-to-date version, please get in touch.
+If you would like a copy of my CV, please get in touch.